Best Remote Control Cars

-You should also consider whether you'd like to be able to modify or upgrade your vehicle.
-With all their crashes, jumps and stunts, RC cars typically take quite a beating in their lifetime.
-To get any real mileage out of an RC vehicle, it’s a good idea to find one that you can repair if something goes wrong.
+You should also consider whether you'd like to modify or upgrade your vehicle.
+With all their crashes, jumps and stunts, RC cars can take quite a beating in their lifetime.
+To get any real mileage out of an RC vehicle, it’s a good idea to find one you can repair if something goes wrong.

-In addition to repairs, buying a modification-ready vehicle means you'll be able to customize it to suit your driving style.
-With some models, you have the freedom to upgrade everything from the wheels and suspension, to the battery and motor.
-While these upgrades may be too complicated for most children, they can make for hours of fun for the adult enthusiast.
+In addition, buying a modification-ready vehicle means you can customize it to suit your driving style.
+On some models, you have the freedom to upgrade everything from the wheels and suspension to the battery and motor.
+While these upgrades may be too complicated for most children, they can make for hours of fun for adult enthusiasts.

 Ryan Slynn lives in northern Utah and has been interested in RC vehicles since childhood, transitioning specifically to RC rock crawlers in 2010, which he takes on hiking trails.
 He said toy-grade vehicles usually break after a while, but if you’re willing to spend $300 to $400 on a hobby-grade vehicle, you can fix and customize it yourself.